difuria/Advent-Of-Code/Challanges/2023/Day 12/README.md

 After unfolding, adding all of the possible arrangement counts together produces **`525152`**.

 Unfold your condition records; **what is the new sum of possible arrangement counts?**

+Your puzzle answer was `4546215031609`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **